J-ZhengLi/coding-diary/Rust/6_simple_calculator/README.md

 3. Multiplication(*)
 4. Division(/)
 5. Power(^)

-as well as some operations that a not that common:
+As well as some operations that are not that common:

 1. Absolution(abs())
 2. Square Root(sqrt())
 3. Cosine(cos())